Mortgage help for the disabled

 - Home repairs and modifications, including grants that do not need to be repair, may be very beneficial to the disabled.

 - Many energy bill assistance programs, including LIHEAP, can provide a grant and, similar to above, this will free up a handicapped person's income for their mortgage.

 - Interest free loans are available for paying housing costs, including real estate taxes or for moving, from some non-profits and government agencies.
 More on disability loans.

-- The Aging & Disability Resource Center can direct the homeowner to foreclosure prevention programs, counseling, and many other housing resources.
+- The Aging & Disability Resource Center can direct the homeowner to a variety of foreclosure prevention programs, counseling for the disabled, and many other housing resources.
 Dial 1-800-677-1116 for referrals to a local center.

 Mortgage help for new home purchases is available from the HUD Homeownership Voucher Program.
 While it will not assist with paying any arrears, it can help someone with a physically or mental disability pay for the purchase of a new home.
 The vouchers cover applicant's with a low income, and it is a subsidy program.
 This means that the disability grants from the Social Security Administration will still need to pay for a portion of the costs involved.

 The HUD voucher program can not only pay for a mortgage, the grants can cover property taxes, some routine maintenance costs, mortgage insurance and more.
 However this type of funding is on an exception basis, and a portion of the borrowers disability payments will also need to be made for these expenses.